zerolagtime/linux-audit-reporting/README.md

 The software saves the details of each run to the report file.
 What is shown is just a quick way to keep track of the current activity in generating the report.
-Since audit records may be long, this allows the auditor to fire off the report, lock the workstation, and review the report at their leisure.
+Since audit records may be long, this allows the auditor to start the log analysis, lock the workstation, and later review the report without time pressure or the fear of missing something.
 ```
 =================================================
 === Quick audit configuration check